markkuleinio/wireshark-zabbix-dissectors/README.md

 - `zabbix.datalen` always returns the uncompressed length, regardless of compression or TCP reassembly in use or not

+Add a column for `zabbix.time or zabbixagent.time` to display the time between request and response.
+(You can even set it to `zabbix.time or zabbixagent.time or icmp.resptime or icmpv6.resptime or http.time or dns.time` and so on to show your other response times in the same column.)

 See the Zabbix protocol tree in captured packets to see other fields that are available for filtering, or go to **View - Internals - Supported Protocols** and filter for Zabbix to see all the registered fields.
 Or just enter `zabbix.` or